Scoliodon – Dogfish, Classification, and Characteristics

 Caudal Pits: These are found at the base of the caudal fin, the tail bears two shallow depressions, one dorsal and one ventral, known as caudal pits.
-Caudal pits are characteristic features of the genus scoliodon.
+Caudal pits are characteristic features of the genus Scoliodon.

-It is complete and is divided into the buccal cavity, pharynx, oesophagus, stomach, intestine and rectum.
+It is complete and is divided into the buccal cavity, pharynx, oesophagus, stomach, intestine, and rectum.
 The stomodeal portion is lined with the ectoderm.
 The mesodaeum is lined with endoderm.
 The proctodaeum is also lined with the ectoderm.

 Mouth: – It is a semi-oval slit bounded by upper and lower lips and is present at the ventral side.

-Buccal Cavity: It is a wide cavity containing sharp-pointed backwardly directed homodont and polyphyodont type of teeth.
+Buccal Cavity: It is a wide cavity containing sharp-pointed backwardly directed homodont and polyphyodont types of teeth.
 These are mainly used merely to prevent the escape of prey.
 The mucous membrane is raised to form the tongue which is glandular and muscular.

 Pharynx: A large wide chamber opens through five vertical slits called internal gills slits which open into gills.
 The mucous membrane contains numerous denticles to prevent the escape of prey.

 Oesophagus: The pharynx opens into a short narrow thick, muscular oesophagus containing rugae.
-It remains closed, except during swallowing of food, to check the entry of water into the stomach.
+It remains closed, except during the swallowing of food, to check the entry of water into the stomach.
 It opens into the stomach, through the oesophageal valve.

 - Cardiac Stomach: It is a long, broad muscular part containing longitudinal folds.
-At the end there is a cardiac valve
+At the end, there is a cardiac valve

 Intestine: divided into duodenum and ileum.